mroberts1/BOOTSTRA.386/manual/index.md

 Orion shrugs, "Maybe?!"

 Everyone sits down and Orion rings a bell on the table.
 "Thank you for joining us Grace.
-We are trying to get you to channel 1987".
+We are trying to get you to channel 1988".
 Grace removes her glasses, "I thought you were going to ask me some technical questions, maybe watch me do some work ... "

-Orion admits, "That's plan B. Let's do this for 5 minutes.
+Orion admits, "That's plan B. Let's do this for five minutes.
 You in?"

 She responds skeptically, "A PhD in Control Systems and now I'm Carnac the Magnificent." she looks areound for a second, "alright, fine.
 Let's do this"